JLeonelMartins/appliance-store-platform/README.md

 This project simulates a real-world backend architecture where products can be managed, shopping carts can be created, sales can be completed, and sale notifications are processed asynchronously through Kafka using the **Transactional Outbox pattern** and **Change Data Capture with Debezium**.

+The platform also includes a minimal **React + Vite frontend client** to validate the complete purchase flow through the API Gateway.

-The platform demonstrates backend concepts commonly used in distributed systems:
+The project demonstrates backend concepts commonly used in distributed systems:

 - Service Discovery with Eureka
 - API Gateway with Spring Cloud Gateway